Lovkush-A/squash_elo/blog.md

 Using the ELO rating system and past few decades of squash match data, I created ratings that are superior to the current simplistic ratings used by the Professional Squash Association (PSA).
 Code for this project is available in the [GitHub repository for this project](https://github.com/Lovkush-A/squash_elo).

 The two main improvements ELO ratings provide over PSA ratings are:
-* In ELO, a person gets rating points based on who they play against, rather than which round of a tournament they reach.
-It is more impressive to beat the world's best player in Round 1, then to get to the quarter-final of a tournament by having a lucky draw.
+1. In ELO, a person gets rating points based on who they play against, rather than which round of a tournament they reach.
+It is more impressive to beat the world's best player in Round 1, then to get to the quarter-final of a tournament by beating low ranking players.
-* In ELO, the rating is predictive and interpretable.
+2. In ELO, the rating is predictive and interpretable.
 The difference between two players' ELO ratings provides a simple way of estimating the odds of the higher rated player beating the lower rated player.
 In PSA's system, the rating values have little useful information; it is revealing that the ratings are never shown or commentated on during squash broadcasts.

-The first improvement is guaranteed by how the ELO rating system works, see explanation below.
+The first improvement is guaranteed by how the ELO rating system works; see the explanation below.

 The second improvement is not guaranteed but requires empirical verification.
 This is done by computing the following 'calibration metric' for various values of `p`: